Two historical homes restored to preserve the past and educate future generations.

 Open periodically throughout the year, and host to the annual Holiday Boutique, The Village Shop offers a variety of unique items including home decor, antique furnishings, jewelry, and seasonal items.
 Revenue supports preservation and restoration efforts.

-The Village Shop will open on most Saturdays March thru December from 11am-3pm.
+The Village Shop will open on most Saturdays September thru December and March thru June from 11am-3pm.
 Stop in to say Hi and to shop for new items.

 In the NEWS - MRC’s annual newsletter, “from The Hetfield & Levi Cory Houses”